freenandes/freenandes.github.io/src/content/who/01-who.md

 ---
 ### What can you tell about yourself?

 My name is Pedro MC Fernandes.
-I can start by saying I’m an arts person.
+I can start by saying I’m a creative person, and I love the art world.
 I enjoy digging that scene, getting inspired, doing random stuff on sketchbooks, exploring, being creative.

 I currently work as a product designer in tech.
 I have a lot of design experience in several industries, more recently with digital products.